Visitor's Guide to Mt Cook

 Other things to do in Mt Cook

 The Glacier Explorers Boat has you cruising across the Tasman Lake, where from the water you can gain full appreciation for the size of the icebergs floating past, their insides a deep emerald blue.
 This is the only way to get up close and personal to the glacial wall at the head of lake, an awe-inspiring perspective.
 Your knowledgeable glacier guide will teach you about the ever-changing glacial landscape, the history of the Tasman Glacier, and the effects of climate change on New Zealand’s glaciers.
 Glaciers Explorers is the only tour of its kind and is a unique and incredible experience.
-Our World Heritage Walking Tour includes a Glacier Explorers trip, as well as a guided walk on the Hooker Valley track.
+Our Grand Explorer and World Heritage Walking Tours include a Glacier Explorers trip, as well as a guided walk on the Hooker Valley track.

 Tasman Glacier Heli Hike